Hostel hopping through Rajasthan

 Hostel hopping through Rajasthan on a budget

-Places can be cheaper in a group as you can get a room for RS 600 and split the cost.
-For singular travel you pay about RS 450 to RS 550 on average for a bunk.
+Places can be cheaper in a group as you can get a room for INR 600 and split the cost.
+For singular travel, you pay about INR 450 to INR 550 on average for a bunk.
 But for me the atmosphere of communal areas and being able to meet like-minded travellers is priceless!

 The best Rajasthan hostels we stayed at

 Side note: if you are unable/unwilling to go to this hostel I would recommend Yogi’s Guest House.
-Although we did not stay there, the lady was exceptionally helpful and provided some amazing advice for planning our camel safari.
+Although we did not stay there, the lady was exceptionally helpful.
+She provided us with some amazing advice for planning our camel safari.
 Having only spent a couple of hours there, I can vouch for an amazing rooftop restaurant and a prime location!

 THE HOSTELLER (Jaipur)

-Though not a hostel in Rajasthan, Varanasi is not a site you should consider visiting if passing through North India.
+Though not a hostel in Rajasthan, Varanasi is not a site you should miss if passing through North India.

 Conclusion: Our take on hostel hopping through Rajasthan

 Overall, I genuinely enjoyed all of these places and would not hesitate to recommend them as the best Rajasthan hostels.
 The only drawback that I can think of is that they tend to be further out of the city than other guest houses.
-This is generallt common for hostels.
-So on average you will have to spend about Rs 100 to get an auto into the centre, which is easy enough but bear this in mind.
+This is generally common for hostels.
+So on average, you will have to spend about INR 100 to get an auto into the centre, which is easy enough but bear this in mind.

 While we travelled independently the help provided by India Someday was invaluable.
 From booking our Varanasi to Agra train ticket, putting us on a comfortable bus from Mumbai to Udaipur, to recommending this awesome new hostel in Jaipur.
 If you are pressed for time and wish to have a security net while travelling in India we can highly recommend them.
 They are unlike the traditional travel agencies you will find.